- “If he be like to die, he had better do it, and decrease the surplus population” is a quotation from A Christmas Carol (Stave 3).

 Quote said by The Ghost of Christmas Present to Ebenezer Scrooge.
 The Ghost of Christmas Present is the second of the three spirits that haunt the miser Ebenezer Scrooge, in order to prompt him to repent his selfish ways.

-The Ghost takes Scrooge to see the family of his clerk.
-Bob Cratchit, He witnesses a table prepared for the Christmas meal.
-Bob comes home from church with their youngest child, Tiny Tim, who is disabled and walks with a crutch.
-Scrooge asks the Ghost if Tim will live.
+In Stave 3 of A Christmas Carol, The Ghost of Christmas Present takes Ebenezer Scrooge to witness the family of his clerk, Bob Cratchit.
+Scrooge sees a table prepared for the Christmas meal.
+Bob comes home from church with their youngest child, ‘Tiny’ Tim, who is disabled and walks with a crutch.
+He asks the Ghost if Tim will live.
 The Ghost replies that he see’s an empty chair, if these shadows remain unaltered by the Future, the child will die.
 Scrooge is saddened by this and asks the Ghost for him to be spared.
 The Ghost replies with these words, repeating a Malthusian view that Scrooge exhibited earlier.

 In Stave 1, we saw Scrooge dismiss some charity collectors who had visited his business, asking for money for the poor at Christmas time.
 Refusing to give them money, Scrooge sent them on their way, saying if they would rather die, they had better do it, and decrease the surplus population.
 The Ghost uses this view against Scrooge by suggesting that if Tim is likely to die from his illness, then he will help decrease the population.